Below are some common questions about our wheelchairs, training, and education.

 HOW IS THE CHILD PLACED IN THE WHEELCHAIR?

-A dedicated group of professionals—therapists, rehab specialists, medical engineers, and volunteers—travel on the distribution trips in order to specifically fit each chair to each child while in the country.
+A dedicated group of professionals—therapists, rehab specialists, medical engineers, and volunteers—are along on distribution trips to help specifically fit each chair to each child while in the country.
 All children are different, and each chair is modified to maximize the child’s potential.
 Depending on the size of the child or small adult, chairs can be adapted to the person for up to five years.

 WHERE ARE THE WHEELCHAIRS MADE?